 Let's say you went to the gas station and set your odometer to zero.
 Then, you drove 200 miles before you needed to refill your tank.
 On your return to the gas station, you topped up your tank with 10 gallons of gas.
 Your MPG would then be 200 divided by 10, which is 20 MPG.

 For step two, you would calculate how far you're going to be driving on your road trip: let's say you'll be doing 850 miles in total.

 For step three, you looked up the average price of gas and found it to be $2.34.

 To calculate the total amount of money you need to budget for your road trip, you want to divide 850 by 20 to get 42.50 and then multiply it by $2.34, which gives you $99.45 as the total cost of gas for your road trip.

 Remember to Factor in All Car Travel Costs

 The cost of gas alone is only a small part of your trip expense planning.
-Remember that you'll also need to factor in any lodging, meals, maps, entrance fees, and other car-related costs, like oil (see how to check the engine's oil level here), too.
+Remember that you'll also need to factor in any lodging, meals, maps, entrance fees, and other car-related costs, like oil, too.

 This article was edited by Lauren Juliff.